k-dickinson/quant-simulations-and-risk/README.md

 * Plots them over time
 * Demonstrates how volatility and drift affect long-term outcomes

-This forms the base for more complex models like Monte Carlo simulations for portfolios, option pricing, or risk modeling, which I'll be adding soon.
+This forms the base for more complex models like Monte Carlo simulations for portfolios, option pricing, or risk modeling, which are discussed later on.

 ---